 When people installing their landscape fabric, they need to staples it to the ground to secure it to the ground.
 But some gardeners and homeowners are in a rush to get the job done so fast, and they forgot to staple it down with landscape staples.

-To avoid this common mistake, you must always make sure to staple your landscape/weed fabric with landscape staples to secure your landscape fabric with the ground.
+To avoid this common mistake, you must always make sure to staple your landscape/weed fabric with landscape staples to secure your landscape or weed barrier fabric with the ground.

 Adding too much mulch is another mistake.
-So, don’t just put 6/7 inches of mulch over the landscape fabric.
+So, don’t just put 6/7 inches of mulch over the landscape or weed barrier fabric.
 Just keep 2/3 inches of mulch over the landscape fabric.

-Conclusion: Hope this content will help you to lay your landscape fabric correctly.
-And also it will help you to avoid some common mistake what some gardeners and homeowners did.
+Hope this how to lay landscape fabric content will help you to lay your landscape fabric correctly.
+And also it will help you to avoid some common mistakes that some gardeners and homeowners did.
 And you’ll get some extra benefits from landscape fabric.
 Keep well and safe, see you soon!